 Is it all right to work together on an assignment?

-Collaboration includes group work (for example, on a lab or assignment), jointly working on homework problems, having a friend help you rewrite a paper—even checking homework answers before submitting them.
+Collaboration includes group work (for example, on a lab or assignment), jointly working on homework problems, using generative artificial intelligence to revise writing, having a friend help you rewrite a paper—even checking homework answers before submitting them.
 In all these cases, it is your responsibility to ensure that the work you submit is the result of only your own effort—if the work has your name on it, you are responsible for all of it.

 When is it okay to collaborate?
-The only way to know for sure is to ask your instructors if, and to what extent, you can work with others on any assignment or task that will be submitted for marks.
+The only way to know for sure is to ask your instructors if, and to what extent, you can work with others or with generative artificial intelligence tools on any assignment or task that will be submitted for marks.
 Never guess or assume, no matter what “everyone else” is doing.

 It’s an act of falsification to misrepresent yourself, your work, or your relationship to Queen’s.
 For example, it’s falsification if you: